 Initial classroom assignments by the FAS Classrooms Office are made after considering a number of factors including instructional requirements, enrollment history, accessibility, special circumstances, and room availability at the time of assignment.
 Faculty members requesting classroom space scheduled by the FAS Classrooms Office have the opportunity to indicate their classroom needs for their courses and course-related events on forms that are distributed in May (for the fall term) and October (for the spring term).
 The FAS Classrooms Office encourages instructors to include requests for course-related events-films, lectures, midterm examinations-at this time.
 If another classroom is needed for midterm or hour exams, you may request an additional room so that students can be placed reasonably far apart and have writing tablets.
-Classroom questions and requests may be emailed to the FAS Classrooms.
+Classroom questions and requests may be emailed to the FAS Classrooms Office.
+Departmental classroom assignments should be confirmed with departmental schedulers.